joemoose/dungeoneers.d20/docs/attribution.md

 ---

-Dungeoneers RPG is an independent production by Zachary Taylor and is not affiliated with Losing Games.
-It is published under the Mausritter Third Party Licence.
-Mausritter is copyright Losing Games.

----

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0;margin-right:auto;margin-left:auto;display: block" src="https://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a><br />This work outside the copyrighted material or trademarks of the entities above is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br/><br/>